 Add New: It allows users to upload files into the media library

 The media file provides users with the option to filter items by date and file type.
-You can view images posted within a specific period and you can also filter by the file types which includes images, audios, videos, documents etc
+You can view images posted within a specific period and you can also filter by the file types which include images, audios, videos, documents, etc.

-The media library also provide a search box to search images that have been uploaded by searching for keywords and any image with the file name that matches or closely match your keyword will be displayed.
+The media library also provides a search box to search images that have been uploaded by searching for keywords and any image with the file name that matches or closely matches your keyword will be displayed.

 Media Settings: these are the configurations specified for each media file to make them work or display the way you want them to.

 Menus: these are lists of clickable links to pages and posts that are available on WordPress websites for users to select the operation they wish to perform.
 They are mainly used for navigation

 Multisite (MU): This is a feature available on WordPress 3.0 and later versions which when activated, allows a WordPress site to support a network of multiple virtual sites to share a single WordPress installation.
 With multisite, you can control multiple websites from one dashboard.
 Multisite is a WordPress feature that allows Website administrators to create several networks of WordPress sites within a single installation.

 To convert your site to a multisite, add the following line of code to your wp-config.php file through FTP